Strategic Hiring Initiative – Cluster Hire

 Timeline

-SHI-Cluster Hire proposals are due May 5, 2023.
-Approved units will be notified mid-May to allow them to begin their search process as soon as possible.
-We anticipate approving 3-5 clusters, with each approved cluster including 3 to 6 tenure-stream faculty positions to be filled beginning in AY 2024-2025.
-In limited circumstances, off-cycle requests may be considered, but it is preferable proposals be assessed collectively.
+We will start reviewing SHI-Cluster Hire proposals on May 17, 2024.
+Approved units will be notified as soon as possible to allow them to begin their search process.
+While the number of approved clusters will reflect the quality of the proposals, we anticipate approving three to five clusters, with each approved cluster including three to six tenure-stream faculty positions to be filled beginning in AY 2025-2026.

 Funding Allocation